What is Storyline 360?

 Added Bonuses.

 During your eLearning course, taking a break and reviewing what you have learned after each section is always a good idea.
-Repetition is a critical element of learning, and quizzes are an effective way to reinforce content.
-These quizzes don’t have to be graded; their purpose is as a learning tool, not an assessment method.
+Repetition is an important element of learning, and an effective way to repeat content is through quizzes.
+Generally, these quizzes are not graded, considering the purpose is not to assess learning, but to provide learners with a way to remember what they have learned.

 Keep Reading…